pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 ## Publisher Library

+This PKP School video explains how to use the Publisher Library in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="QhOJjxW0_Rw" provider="youtube" title="Video of OJS Publisher Library demonstration"%}
+{% include video.html id="QhOJjxW0_Rw" provider="youtube" title="Video of the Publisher Library in OJS"%}

 The Journal Manager and Editors may upload documents that they would like to share with the other users in the Publisher Library.
 Any document added in this area will be visible within a user’s Document Library in their manuscript’s Submission Library.